About Virginia Traut

 Virginia kicked off her career winning Top Female Vocalist and Best Female Solo Performer for three years in a row at the Asbury Music Awards, an annual award show, largely endorsed by popular artists including Bruce Springsteen and Jon Bon Jovi.
 She also received various nominations for Best Song of the Year, Best New Album and Best New Band.
 She has since worked with top industry players such as Adolfo Doring, VMA winner for his Hootie & the Blowfish music video, "Let Her Cry".
 Just prior to Adolfo's unexpected death, Virginia was preparing the ultimate soundtrack for his "Got Stem Cells" documentary, co-produced with Michelle Cicalese and was accepted on as a featured HBO documentary exclusive.
 Virginia's live performances included some very impressive concerts, including her opening show for Tracy Chapman, at the Count Basie Theater, M. Doughty of Soul Coughing, sharing tours with Chris Connelly of Ministry, Miles Hunt of the Wonder Stuff and the Violent Femmes.
 She was both well known for her performances with a backing band and as a solo artist.

 A large portion of her 1st and 2nd albums, originally released with Gig Records, were featured in the independent film, Never Among Friends, directed and produced by Jason Allentoff.
-Featured songs appeared on her debut album, Sweet Conscience and her follow up link., entitled Hush.
+Featured songs appeared on her debut album, Sweet Conscience and her follow up (expired link)., entitled Hush.

 Total Plays: 31,263